 Finding the perfect angle.
 I’m obsessed with that.

 From where you get your inspiration

 From the people, the situation, the ambient, all that can be magical and inspiring.

 How do you look for the perfect spots?

 Sometimes I simply find it and then I organize a shoot, another time I have an idea and then I search for it, simply like that.

 The shooting at the swimming pool, for example, was a blessing.
 I was in a fantastic and secret place, I met a beautiful model at the same time, and then we decided to make a shooting.
 It was very simple.
 No assistant, no production.
 Just a swimming pool a model and some magic.

 Which photo are you currently most proud of?

-I had to go the Zuhair Murad presentation at the “Hotel Crillon”.
+I had to go to the Zuhair Murad presentation at the “Hotel Crillon”.
 I was just discovering the fashion industry, I knew nothing about where I was and who was Zuhair Murad, and I was very lucky to shoot models in this fantastic place:

 Describe a typical shoot.